naica922/Modul_122_Aktien/README.md

 All data is retrieved from an API and updated at certain frequency, then stored in a database.<br>
 Our project also takes security into consideration, which is why we have login details that can be found in the installation section.<br>

+## Meilensteine
+A: We discussed the Projekt with our teacher and filled out the document with the "Anforderungsdefinition".
+In a second step we created an UML  activity diagram. <br>
+ADD Activity Diagram
+B: Implementation of the solution
+C: We've created this GitHub Repository with three branches.
+One for Zachary, one for Naima and the main branch.
+However, we had a little trouble working with the branches because we haven't done this before.
+However, we tried our best.

 ## PROJECT START AND END:
 We started the project on ... and had to work on it at school a total of 4 times.
 That's about 16 hours in altogether and the rest at home.
 The project was presented on 6.5.24 with a demo and the documentation.